 Graham grew up in Brookhaven, Mississippi, graduating from Brookhaven High School in 1997.
 After earning a degree in English and History from Mississippi College in 2001, Graham attended law school at Wake Forest University in Winston-Salem, North Carolina.
 While in law school, Graham served as a Notes & Comments Editor for the Law Review and was on the Moot Court Board.
 He also published a case note in the Wake Forest Law Review, Kelly v.
 South Carolina: The Symbolic and Substantive Implications of the Supreme Court’s Latest Word on Parole Ineligibility in Capital Cases, 38 Wake Forest L. Rev. 1327 (2003).
 After earning his law degree from Wake Forest in 2004, Graham returned to Mississippi to begin his legal career.

-Graham and his wife, Mary Etta, have two children, and are active members of Northside Baptist Church.
+Graham and his wife, Mary Etta, have three children, and are active members of Northside Baptist Church in Clinton.